 Eat or We Both Starve|Victoria Kennefick|Carcanet|ISBN 9781800170711

-Sex, consumption, grief, and insecure attachments: Liz Quirke engages with Eat or We Both Starve, and interviews Victoria Kennefick for the first in our poet-on-poet series
+Sex, consumption, grief, and insecure attachments—Liz Quirke engages with Eat or We Both Starve, and interviews poet Victoria Kennefick about her collection, short-listed for the T.S Eliot Prize

 by Liz Quirke

 “Where did I start?” asks the opening poem of Victoria Kennefick’s debut collection Eat Or We Both Starve, published by Carcanet, home to writers such as Martina Evans, Thomas McCarthy, Sinead Morrissey, Moya Cannon and Eavan Boland.